Hibetullah Sultan: Marriage

 In 1801, when Hibetullah was twelve years old, her cousin Sultan Selim III betrothed her to their cousin Sultanzade Alaeddin Pasha, the son of Seyyid Ahmed Pasha and Hatice Sultan, daughter of Mustafa III.
 The marriage took place on 3 February 1803.
 The couple were given Kadırga Palace as their residence.

-In 1808, after the dethronement of her elder half-brother Sultan Mustafa IV, Hibetullah Sultan and her elder half-sister Esma Sultan, who were involved in state affairs, were kept under close surveillance by Sultan Mahmud II, and were forbidden to make communications with outsiders.
+In 1808, after the dethronement of her elder half-brother Sultan Mustafa IV, Hibetullah Sultan and her elder half-sister Esma Sultan, who were involved in state affairs, were kept under close surveillance by Sultan Mahmud II, and were forbidden from communicating with outsiders.

 Hibetullah had no known child.
-She was widowed at Alaeddin Pasha's death in 1812.
-She was twenty three years old.
+She was widowed at the age of 23 when Alaeddin Pasha died in 1812.
 Like the princesses of her generation she didn’t remarry.

-After the death of her mother in 1805, all her çiftlıks of her mother were assigned to her.
+After the death of her mother in 1805, all çiftliks of her mother were assigned to her.

 Death

-Hibetullah Sultan died on 19 September 1841 in the Kadırga Palace which was the palace of her aunt Esma Sultan, and was buried in the mausoleum of her brother Sultan Mahmud II, Divanyolu, Istanbul.
+Hibetullah Sultan died on 19 September 1841 in the Kadırga Palace, which belonged to her aunt Esma Sultan, and was buried in the mausoleum of her brother Sultan Mahmud II, Divanyolu, Istanbul.